datanucleus/docs-datanucleus/src/site/markdown/documentation/usage.md

 to external database-pooling software (DBCP, C3P0, etc), and much more.

+DataNucleus is _not_ part of the Apache project because

+* Apache is a loose collection of projects with no general direction or collaboration so DataNucleus would simply be an independent part of an organisation there, hence no benefit.
+* DataNucleus infrastructure (website availability, Forum, JIRA, nightly builds, release policy etc) is way in advance of anything that Apache has and moving there would be a step backwards in this respect.
+The Apache website is often unavailable, they only use mailing lists, they don't have a general policy of providing nightly builds, nor has any Apache project got a Forum etc etc
+* Being part of Apache would not guarantee any more committers as demonstrated by many projects that have moved to Apache (and often ended up in the Apache 'attic').

 ## Used By

 DataNucleus is used by many companies and groups in their own software.
 Below are a short subset of those publicisable.